jaccomoc/jactl/docs/README.md

 Jactl is a powerful scripting language for the JVM platform whose syntax is a combination of bits from Java, Groovy, and Perl.
-It can be run from a REPL and from the commandline for commandline scripts but its main goal is to be integrated into Java applications and provide a secure, locked-down, mechanism that customers/users can use to customise the application behaviour.
+It can be run from a REPL and from the commandline for commandline scripts but its main goal is to be integrated into Java applications and provide a secure, locked-down mechanism that customers/users can use to customise the application behaviour.

 It is especially suited to event-loop/reactive applications due to its builtin suspend/resume